ckauth/AI_Noelinis/README.md

 As of today, the code compiles for 64-bit targets only.
 Note that you may need to customize a few parameters for your machine too - my objective here was to implement an end-to-end AI scenario, not to write a store-grade app.

-_Note:_ Out of the 32 _Noelinins_ featured in the demo video, 21 were part of the training set, while 11 were seen for the first time during the demo.
+_Note:_ Out of the 32 _Noelinis_ featured in the demo video, 21 were part of the training set, while 11 were seen for the first time during the demo.

 # User Guide

-To run the code in the [data folder](https://github.com/ckauth/AI_Noelinis/data/), you must have [ffmpeg](https://www.ffmpeg.org/) installed.
+To run the code in the [data folder](https://github.com/ckauth/AI_Noelinis/blob/master/data/), you must have [ffmpeg](https://www.ffmpeg.org/) installed.

 To run the code in the [training folder](https://github.com/ckauth/AI_Noelinis/blob/master/training/), you need an environment with matching versions of [CNTK](https://docs.microsoft.com/en-us/cognitive-toolkit/Setup-CNTK-on-your-machine) and [Python](https://www.python.org/downloads/).